Singularity-tutorial/Singularity-tutorial.github.io/README.md

 $ sudo singularity build --sandbox lolcow Singularity
 ```

 The `--sandbox` option in the command above tells Singularity that we want to build a special type of container for development purposes.

 Singularity can build containers in several different file formats.
 The default is to build a [squashfs](https://en.wikipedia.org/wiki/SquashFS) image.
 The squashfs format is compressed and immutable making it a good choice for reproducible, production-grade containers.

-But if you want to shell into a container and tinker with it, you should build a sandbox (which is really just a directory).
+But if you want to shell into a container and tinker with it (like we will do here), you should build a sandbox (which is really just a directory).
 This is great when you are still developing your container and don't yet know what should be included in the recipe file.

 When your build finishes, you will have a basic Ubuntu container saved in a local directory called `lolcow`.